Domi aims to inspire hockey players with Type 1 diabetes

 PAVELSKI’S SLOW START

-Joe Pavelski recorded one secondary assist in his first three games with the Dallas Stars since signing a $21 million, three-year contract.
+Joe Pavelski recorded one secondary assist in his first four games with the Dallas Stars since signing a $21 million, three-year contract.
 Change is hard, and the longtime Sharks forward is quickly realizing he’s not in San Jose anymore.

 “There’s a lot of simple adjustments,” Pavelski said Tuesday.
 “It’s not completely natural.
 But it’s at a good spot where I feel it’s right there, right around the corner.
 Just keep going, get a little production and you get that confidence to really kind of take it to another level.”